ArjunBalaji79/CCG_DrugDiscApp/README.md

-# Drug Discovery App
+# Drug Discovery Preprocessing

-Relevant Data Prepocessing code
+Relevant Data Prepocessing code to drop duplicate Mol-Port IDs and obtain the properties using RDKit.